 Many retail credit cards, such as those from department stores, have a more complex rewards structure that might include a mix of coupons after a certain amount of purchases at the store, big discounts on the day you sign up for the card and targeted promotions.
 Those can make sense for regular customers of those stores.

-The Capital One Walmart Mastercard offers 5 percent cash back on online orders at Walmart, plus 5 percent back for in-store purchases – but just for the first year, in the case of the latter.
+The Capital One Walmart Rewards Mastercard offers 5 percent cash back on online purchases at Walmart.com, plus 5 percent back for in-store purchases – but just for the first 12 months when you use the card with Walmart Pay, in the case of the latter.
+After the first year, or if not using the digital wallet app, cardholders earn 2 percent on purchases in Walmart stores.
 It also gives 2 percent back on travel and restaurants and 1 percent back on everything else.
 The Walmart Rewards Card version of the card is similar but is accepted only at Walmart.
 Neither has an annual fee.

 Target credit card vs. Walmart credit cards